hlechuga/hlechuga.github.io/raw_posts/review-notes.md

 - configMap - uses the configmap object as volume
 - secretMap - uses the secrets object as volume
 - persistentVolumeClaim - attach the persistent volume to the container.
-- cloud provided volumes - awsElasticBlockStore, azureDisk, azureFile, cephfs, glusterfs,gitRepo, vsphereVolume,etc
+- vendor-provided volumes - awsElasticBlockStore, azureDisk, azureFile, cephfs, glusterfs,gitRepo, vsphereVolume,etc

 PersistentVolume - is a piece of storage in the cluster provisioned  manually by administrators or dynamically provisioned using StorageClass.